Intestate: What Happens To Your Property If You Die Without A Will?

-There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
-In these states, your spouse will inherit all your community property if you die, plus some of your personal property, even if you have children.
+In community property states, your spouse will inherit all your community property if you die, plus some of your personal property, even if you have children.
 Your spouse’s portion of the separate property depends on if you have living parents, children or siblings.

 Dower Rights States

-If you live in Ohio, Arkansas or Kentucky, you should be aware of dower rights.
+You should also be aware of dower rights.
 Dower rights ensure that a surviving spouse inherits at least a third of their decedent spouse’s estate, regardless of the will’s provisions and it’s an exception to the general rule that a valid will trumps state law estate rules that we described earlier.

 There are plenty of questions that arise when someone dies intestate.
 Let’s take a look at common questions and situations that anyone dealing with an intestate decedent’s estate might encounter.

 You should consider contacting an estate planning professional or an estate lawyer to get answers to questions you have about your situation and your state’s laws.

 Why would a court declare a will invalid?